 Our product candidates and the activities associated with their development and commercialization, including their design, testing, manufacture, safety, efficacy, recordkeeping, labeling, storage, approval, advertising, promotion, sale, distribution, import and export are subject to comprehensive regulation by the FDA and other regulatory agencies in the United States and by comparable authorities in other countries.
 Before we can commercialize any of our product candidates, we must obtain marketing approval.
 Currently, all of our product candidates are in development, and we have not received approval to market any of our product candidates from regulatory authorities in any jurisdiction.
 It is possible that our product candidates, including any product candidates we may seek to develop in the future, will never obtain regulatory approval.
 Whether the results from our clinical trials will suffice to obtain approval will be a review issue and the FDA may not grant approval and may require that we conduct one or more controlled clinical trials to obtain approval.
 Additionally, even if FDA does grant approval for one or more of our product candidates, it may be for a more narrow indication than we seek.
-Regulatory authorities, including the FDA, also may impose significant limitations in the form of narrow indications, warnings or a REMS.
+Regulatory authorities may require labeling that includes precautions or contra-indications with respect to conditions, warnings or a REMS.
 These regulatory authorities may require labeling that includes precautions or contra-indications with respect to conditions of use, or they may grant approval subject to the performance of costly post-marketing clinical trials.
 In addition, regulatory authorities may not approve the labeling claims that are necessary or desirable for the successful commercialization of any product candidates we may develop.